kkarpieszuk/Editor-Box/readme.txt

 == Changelog ==

+= 1.2 =

+* New:       - Added ability to switch between publish and save draft mode (#28)

-= 1.0 =
+= 1.1.1 =
-*Release Date - December 27th 2021*
+*Release Date - January 11th 2022*

-* Feature - Editor allows creating post with title, text, tags, one category and one image
+* Fix         - Fixed script relying on English version of the value when it could be translated.
+* Enhancement - Updated Polish translation files

 = 1.1 =
 *Release Date - January 10th 2022*